pingforhelp/BCA/docs/computer-sci/computer-fundamentals/lab-work.md

 1. Identify and prepare notes on the type of Network topology of your institution.
 (Ring, Bus, Star, tree all in the notes.)
 2. Prepare your resume in Word.

+Top:
+- Name
+- email
+- phone no

+Left: (table)
+Education

+Name of School or exam year of passing and grade.

+Technical skills:

+Core:

+Pro:

+Soft skills:

+Intership:

 Personal info:

 Father’s name